T-Square (band): Return to the band form (2004–2019)

 T-Square again formed "T-Square Super Band" in promotion of their 35th anniversary.
 They retained all members of the Super Band from 2008, including percussionist Kiyohiko Semba and excluding pianist Hirotaka Izumi.
 A picture was included upon the release of the album Smile, reading something related to "Itoh's resignation", making fans believe that Takeshi Itoh would once again leave the band.
 Itoh only performed on two tracks of another 2013 album, History, but did not leave the band.

 T-Square's 35th Anniversary Festival show (recorded at the Hibiya Open-Air Concert Hall on October 13, 2013, and the Festival Hall on October 15, 2013) was released on Blu-ray and DVD in May 2014.
 Nearly a month later, their album was released, Next.

 The 40th T-Square album, Paradise, was released in July 2015, being one of ten T-Square albums (along with Lucky Summer Lady, Midnight Lover, Make Me a Star, Magic, (脚線美の誘惑, Kyakusenbi no Yuuwaku), Stars and the Moon, S.P.O.R.T.S., Yes, No, and Friendship) not to be released in the spring.
 Paradise was the first T-Square album to be released on iTunes and Spotify in the United States, along with their following album from 2016, Treasure Hunter.

-T-Square's 1982–1985 lineup performed a first concert in Yokohama since c.
-1985.
+T-Square's 1982–1985 lineup continued a single concert after performing almost the year prior.

 In 2017, T-Square performed two separate concerts at Blue Note Tokyo under the name "The Square Reunion".
 The first one included their 1982–1985 lineup of Masahiro Andoh, Takeshi Itoh, Tohru Hasebe, Toyoyouki Tanaka, and Hirotaka Izumi with Keizoh Kawano playing backing synth; the second one included their 1987–1990 lineup of Masahiro Andoh, Takeshi Itoh, Hiroyuki Noritake, Mitsuru Sutoh, and Hirotaka Izumi with Keizoh Kawano playing backing synth.

 T-Square released the album REBIRTH in April 2017.

 In 2018, T-Square released two albums, City Coaster in April and It's a Wonderful Life! in November, the latter under the name "T-Square and the Square Reunion".
 "It's a Wonderful Life!" was also the name of their 40th anniversary concert.
 This particular concert included a special guest appearance by the Nishiarai Junior High School Brass Band Club, who performed "Takarajima".
 This concert also included Daisaku Kume, who hadn't played with T-Square since their 20th anniversary in 1998.